charlesbrandt/public/code/data-visualization.md

 Just pass those numbers to a PieChart object... it should be able to do the rest.

-So defining those series becomes important.
+Defining the series is important.
-the key is really in creating series
+The key is really in creating series

 Summarize your data.

 Consider the basics.
 What data do you want to show?

 The trick seems to be in getting the data converted into a format that works well for the visualization.

 https://duckduckgo.com/?t=ffab&q=javascript+prepare+data+for+visualization+&ia=web
 javascript prepare data for visualization at DuckDuckGo